koshevy/gulp-twig-php/README.md

 extension.

-    Composer options in composer.json and middleware script Twig.php has taken from node-twig package created by Manuel Moritz-Schliesing.
+    Composer options in composer.json and middleware script Twig.php was taken from node-twig package created by Manuel Moritz-Schliesing.

     Thank you, Manuel!
 Credentials is untouched.